tschinz/swift_cheat_sheet/source/02_mvc.md

 ```

 Identifier are used for preparing for a Segue.
 A Segue creates a new MVC which is empty, it needs to be prepared with the correct content.
+A Segue passes two informations:
+* The Identifier from the Storybaord
+* The Controller of the MVC you are segueing to (which was just created for you)

 ```swift
 func prepareForSegue(segue: UIStoryBoardSegue, sender: AnyObject?) {